-174 record as possible while avoiding any possible duplication.
-In the past this has been done using data profiles of properties measured on whole round core sections - primarily density from Gamma Ray attenuation (GRA), and 175 176 magnetic susceptibility (MS) as well as reflectance spectrophotometer intensity (RSC) on split sections.
-This can 177 prove to be tricky when using data that are replete with similar cycles.
-Cycle skipping or doubling is a constant 178 source of potential error and the inclusion of images in the process helps greatly.
-While checking splices or splicing 179 cores and choosing tie points we used the same criteria as typically used by the shipboard stratigraphic correlator for 180 (I)ODP expeditions.
+from gamma-ray attenuation (GRA) and magnetic susceptibility (MS) as well as reflectance spectrophotometer intensity (RSC) on split sections.
+This can prove to be tricky when using data that are replete with similar cycles.
+Cycle skipping or doubling is a constant source of potential error and the inclusion of images in the process helps greatly.
+While checking splices or splicing cores and choosing tie points we used the same criteria as typically used by the shipboard stratigraphic correlator for (I)ODP expeditions.
 The splice should contain no coring gaps and disturbed sections are avoided.
-Where possible 181 we avoided using the top and bottom $\sim 0.5$ m of cores, where disturbance resulting from drilling artifacts is most 182 likely.
-Those portions of the recovered core most representative of the overall stratigraphic section of the site are 183 picked and the number of tie points is minimized to simplify sampling.
+Where possible we avoided using the top and bottom ~ 0.5 m of cores, where disturbance resulting from drilling artifacts is most likely.
+Those portions of the recovered core most representative of the overall stratigraphic section of the site are picked and the number of tie points is minimized to simplify sampling.